NarendraPatwardhan/earthly/docs/basics/part-7-using-docker-with-earthly.md

 ## The WITH DOCKER Command

 You may find that you need to run Docker commands inside of a target.
 For those cases Earthly offers `WITH DOCKER`. `WITH DOCKER` will initialize a Docker daemon that can be used in the context of a `RUN` command.
-Let's take a look at a couple examples.

 Whenever you need to use `WITH DOCKER` we recommend (though it is not required) that you use Earthly's own Docker in Docker (dind) image: `earthly/dind:alpine`.